ericli0419/DNALongBench/README.md

 ## Setup
 We recommend installing DNALongBench in a conda environment with Python 3.8.

-1. Clone the GitHub repository:
+1. Clone the GitHub repository

 2. Change to the directory:
    ```bash